xingshuangs/iot-communication/tutorial/README-S7-EN.md

 Depend on different types of PLC PDULength, S1200 = 240, S1500 = 960.
 In a word there are 240, 480, 960.<br>
 The maximum read byte array size is 222 = 240 - 18, 462 = 480 - 18, 942 = 960 - 18.<br>
+The default value of PDULength is 240, which can be adjusted by yourself.

 ```text
 According to the test S1200[CPU 1214C], read multiple bytes in a single time